matplotlib/matplotlib/doc/devel/coding_guide.rst

 sense of the last paragraph are the BSD operating system, python and TeX.

-There are two primary reasons why early matplotlib developers selected a BSD compatible license.
-We wanted to attract as many users and developers as possible, and many software companies will not use GPL code in software they plan to distribute, even those that are highly committed to open source development, such as `enthought
+There are several reasons why early matplotlib developers selected a BSD compatible license. matplotlib is a python extension, and we choose a license that was based on the python license (BSD compatible).
+Also, we wanted to attract as many users and developers as possible, and many software companies will not use GPL code in software they plan to distribute, even those that are highly committed to open source development, such as `enthought
 <http://enthought.com>`_, out of legitimate concern that use of the
 GPL will "infect" their code base by its viral nature.
 In effect, they want to retain the right to release some proprietary code.
-Companies, and institutions in general, who use matplotlib often make significant contributions, since they have the resources to get a job done, even a boring one, if they need it in their code.
+Companies and institutions who use matplotlib often make significant contributions, because they have the resources to get a job done, even a boring one.
 Two of the matplotlib backends (FLTK and WX) were contributed by private companies.

-The other reason is licensing compatibility with the other python extensions for scientific computing: ipython, numpy, scipy, the enthought tool suite and python itself are all distributed under BSD compatible licenses.
+The final reason behind the licensing choice is compatibility with the other python extensions for scientific computing: ipython, numpy, scipy, the enthought tool suite and python itself are all distributed under BSD compatible licenses.